-Rozlin loves to cook healthy food for her little angel and she wants to share this healthy recipe with her readers.
+Rozlin loves to cook healthy food for her loving family, and she wants to share this recipe with her readers.

 Beetroots are a great source of fiber, folate (vitamin B9), manganese, potassium, iron, and vitamin C. Beetroot paratha is a delicious way to add healthy nutrients to your diet!

 - 1 cup whole wheat flour

 - 1/4 teaspoon green chilli paste (optional or to taste)